-- (a) A person found by the board pursuant to the procedures set forth in this division to have committed an ethics violation shall have the right to file a request for reconsideration if: - (1) the request is filed with the city secretary no later than twelve (12) months after the board issued its decision that the person committed an ethics violation; and - (2) the request details newly discovered evidence that: - A. is relevant and material to the ethics violation; - B. was not available to the board in the original proceeding, and - C. could reasonably be expected to have affected the outcome in the original proceeding. - (b) A request for reconsideration that complies with (a) shall be handled by the board in the same manner as a complaint of an ethics violation.
-The board's written decision at the conclusion of the process may: - (1) rescind the written decision in the original proceeding and substitute a determination that the original complaint is unfounded; - (2) modify the original decision to impose a lesser sanction; or - (3) uphold the original decision.
+(a) A person found by the board pursuant to the procedures set forth in this division to have committed an ethics violation shall have the right to file a request for reconsideration if:

+(1) the request is filed with the city secretary no later than twelve (12) months after the board issued its decision that the person committed an ethics violation; and

+(2) the request details newly discovered evidence that:

+A. is relevant and material to the ethics violation;

+B. was not available to the board in the original proceeding, and

+C. could reasonably be expected to have affected the outcome in the original proceeding.

+(b) A request for reconsideration that complies with (a) shall be handled by the board in the same manner as a complaint of an ethics violation.
+The board's written decision at the conclusion of the process may:

+(1) rescind the written decision in the original proceeding and substitute a determination that the original complaint is unfounded;

+(2) modify the original decision to impose a lesser sanction; or

+(3) uphold the original decision.

 Sec.
-2-4744. - Annual report.
+2-47. - Annual report.

 The ethics review board shall prepare and submit an annual report to the mayor and city council detailing the activities of the board during the prior year.
 The format for the report shall be designed to maximize public and private understanding of the board's operations, and shall include a summary of the content of ethics opinions issued by the board and a listing of current city lobbyists based on information gathered by the board from records on file with the city secretary.
 The report may recommend changes to the text or administration of this code of ethics.
-The city attorneysecretary shall take reasonable steps to ensure wide dissemination and availability maintain a copy of the annual report of the ethics review board for the public's review.
+The city secretary shall maintain a copy of the annual report of the ethics review board for the public's review.

 Sec.
-2-48.
-Sec.
-2-45. - Public records and open meetings.
+2-48. - Public records and open meetings.

-Except as otherwise provided in this Part II, records relating to an alleged violation of the ethics laws, or the preparation of an ethics opinion requested by a person who asked for anonymity, shall notlawsshall be opensubject to the public and shall be treated as information that is excepted from public disclosure as required or permitted under the Texas Open RecordsPublic Information Act or other law.
-Meetings and other proceedings of the ethics review board shall be conducted in compliance with the Texas Open Meetings Act. will be conducted in compliance with the Texas Open Meetings Act.
+Except as otherwise provided in this Part II, records relating to an alleged violation of the ethics lawsshall be subject to the Texas Public Information Act.
+Meetings and other proceedings of the ethics review board shall be conducted in compliance with the Texas Open Meetings Act.